omriharel/deej/README.md

 - On Windows, you can specify a device's full name, i.e. `Speakers (Realtek High Definition Audio)`, to bind that device's level to a slider.
 This doesn't conflict with the default `master` and `mic` options, and works for both input and output devices.
   - Be sure to use the full device name, as seen in the menu that comes up when left-clicking the speaker icon in the tray menu
 - `system` is a special option on Windows to control the "System sounds" volume in the Windows mixer
+- `current` is a special option on Windows to control whatever application is currently in focus.
+(Does not work for modern/windows store apps)
 - All names are case-**in**sensitive, meaning both `chrome.exe` and `CHROME.exe` will work
 - You can create groups of process names (using a list) to either:
     - control more than one app with a single slider